Notice of Pre-AIA or AIA Status

 Macemon also discloses coupling a collection tube with a fluidic device.
 See column 2, lines 14-58 and claim 1.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko by coupling a collection tube with a fluidic device because both Reber and Macemon disclosed the benefit of transferring a sample to a fluidic device in this manner.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe by coupling a collection tube with a fluidic device because both Reber and Macemon disclosed the benefit of transferring a sample to a fluidic device in this manner.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-13. Claim 10 is rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of Solczynski et al. (US 2022/0241785).
+12. Claim 10 is rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and further in view of Solczynski et al. (US 2022/0241785).

-The teachings of Hodko are discussed above.
+The teachings of Hodko and Briscoe are discussed above.

 Solczynski discloses use of a valve and valve seat in a fluidic device as required in the claim.
 See paragraphs 0012-0034 and 0045-0147.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko by using a valve and valve seat as claimed in a fluidic device because Solczynski disclosed the advantages of such a valve and valve seat in analysis of nucleic acids using a fluidic device.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe by using a valve and valve seat as claimed in a fluidic device because Solczynski disclosed the advantages of such a valve and valve seat in analysis of nucleic acids using a fluidic device.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-14. Claims 11-12 are rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of Solczynski, and further in view of Miller et al. (US 2025/0144623).
+13. Claims 11-12 are rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view Briscoe, and further in view of Solczynski and Miller et al. (US 2025/0144623).

 These documents do not disclose the use of laser welding in forming fluidic devices.